Skip to main content

 Is there a way to make it so patients can answer No to unneeded alerts all at once?

 Yes!
-By default, the each section of the medical alerts (conditions, allergies, and medications) has a Set unanswered questions to 'No' button so they can select the alerts that apply to them, and quickly respond No to all the rest.
+By default, each section of the medical alerts (conditions, allergies, and medications) has a Set unanswered questions to 'No' button so they can select the alerts that apply to them, and quickly respond No to all the rest.

 If a patient has an allergy, condition, or takes a medication that is not on the form, can they write it in?